-Trapping with non-selective methods (mist nets and limesticks) and the trade of trapped wild birds have been prohibited since 1974 under Cyprus legislation, when the 'Protection and Development of Game and Wild Birds Law of 1974 (39/1974)' was introduced1.
-Moreover, in 1988, Cyprus ratified the 1979 Bern Convention on the Conservation of European Wildlife and Natural Habitats, adopting a long list of birds as protected, including the Blackcap (Sylvia atricapilla), hence prohibiting the killing (hunting) and consumption of Blackcaps (Blackcaps are the main target species of illegal bird trapping in autumn in Cyprus).
-With Cyprus joining the EU in 2004, EU Birds Directive (2009/147/EC, formerly 79/409/EEC) was transposed into Cyprus Law N. 152(I)/2003, prohibiting anew the use of non-selective methods including mist nets, limesticks and calling devices, as well as the possession of trapping equipment, trapped birds and the trading and eating of trapped birds.
+Trapping with non-selective methods (mist nets and limesticks) and the trade of wild birds have been prohibited since 1974 under Cyprus legislation, when the 'Protection and Development of Game and Wild Birds Law of 1974 (39/1974)' was introduced1.
+Moreover, in 1988 Cyprus ratified the 1979 Bern Convention on the Conservation of European Wildlife and Natural Habitats, adopting a long list of birds as protected, including the Blackcap (Sylvia atricapilla), hence prohibiting the killing (hunting) and consumption of Blackcaps (Blackcaps are the main target species of illegal bird trapping in autumn in Cyprus).
+With Cyprus joining the EU, the EU Birds Directive (2009/147/EC, formerly 79/409/EEC) was transposed into Cyprus Law, N. 152(I)/2003, prohibiting anew the use of non-selective methods including mist nets, limesticks and calling devices, as well as the possession of trapping equipment, trapped birds and the trading and eating of trapped birds.

-Historically, trapped birds - mostly Blackcaps - were a food supplement for what were mostly poor island inhabitants living off the land.
+Historically, trapped birds - mostly Blackcaps - were a food supplement for the mostly poor island inhabitants living off the land.
 The practice of bird trapping in Cyprus has been recorded in historical documents from the Middle Ages and even earlier times.
 However, trapping as practiced in Cyprus today bears no relation to historical 'tradition'.

-Nowadays, bird trapping in Cyprus is widespread and extensive, contributing to the large-scale killing of hundreds of thousands of migratory and wintering birds.
-Survey records show that 157 bird species have been found trapped in mist nets or on limesticks, of which 90 are listed as conservation priority species under the EU Birds Directive and/or by BirdLife International2.
+Nowadays, bird trapping in Cyprus is widespread and extensive, contributing to the large scale killing of hundreds of thousands of migratory and wintering birds.
+Survey records show that at least 158 bird species have been found trapped in mist nets or on limesticks, of which 90 are listed as conservation priority species under the EU Birds Directive and/or by BirdLife International2.
 This is a clear indication of the non-selective nature of these methods.
-This illegal activity has become a profitable business controlled to a large extent by the 'big' trappers who are often also involved in organised crime.
-The Cyprus Game & Fauna Service have recently estimated this illegal business to be valued in the order of 10 million Euros per year3.
+Thanks to the high price of the banned ambelopoulia 'delicacy', this illegal activity of bird trapping has become a profitable business, which is controlled to a large extent by the 'big' trappers who are also involved in organised crime.
+The Cyprus Game and Fauna Service have recently estimated this illegal business to be valued in the order of 10 million Euros per year3.

 Apart from the extensive use of non-selective methods for illegal bird trapping in Cyprus, organised trappers nowadays use illegal electronic calling devices that imitate the calls of migratory birds.
 These calling devices are normally operated at night, luring the birds into the trapping sites and hence increasing the illegal catch.
-An academic study undertaken in Cyprus has shown that the use of electronic calling devices (song playback) is highly effective in luring birds towards trapping sites (Sebastianelli M. et al, 2020).
+An academic study undertaken in Cyprus has shown that the use of electronic calling devices (song playback) is highly effective in luring birds towards trapping sites (Sebastianelli M. et al, 2020)4.
 The findings of this study showed that playback not only increased the number of individuals of target species captured by six to eight times, but also significantly increased bycatch.
-The study authors concluded that: 'Our findings thus show that in contrast to popular belief that tape lures are a selective trapping method, they also lead to increased captures of non-target species, which can include species of conservation concern'.
-Calling devices can often be heard easily from hundreds of metres away from trapping
+The study authors concluded that: 'Our findings thus show that in contrast to popular belief that tape lures are a selective trapping